 WHEN and WHERE: The areas to be tested are in sewage collection system sub-basins 4, 7, 10, 13 and 14 as shown in the Figure 2 below.

 Figure 2 – City of Folsom Sewer Collection System Sub-Basin Map

 Field crews will be in the area gathering preliminary data and providing a two-week notification of all residents in the area prior to performing the actual smoke testing.
 An additional notice will be placed at your residence within 24 to 48 hours of the actual field work.

-HOW: During this phase of the project, inspection crews from the City of Folsom will be conducting the smoke testing project to locate breaks, defects and illegal connections in the sanitary sewer system.
+HOW: During this phase of the project, a City-hired contractor will be conducting the smoke testing project to locate breaks, defects and illegal connections in the sanitary sewer system.
 This project will require the opening of manholes, which are located in the streets, utility easements and/or alleys.
-Once opened, a large blower is placed on top of the open manhole which forces a non-toxic smoke into the system.
+Once opened, a blower is placed on top of the open manhole which forces a non-toxic smoke into the system.
 As the smoke is forced through the sewer lines it will be forced from any openings or defects in the system, as shown in Figure 3.
 The white or gray smoke exiting the system is easily observable by the field crews performing the test, who will log each occurrence.
 Each of these occurrences will be mapped and analyzed.

 Figure 3- Diagram of a smoke testing operation.

 - At no time will field crews have to enter your residence.
 However, should a smoke source be visible on your property, the field crews will likely need to enter the property to investigate and log the source.